jonorichards/jonorichards.github.io/_projects/2025-05-30-Building An Accessible VJ Interface.md

 title: 'Building An Accesible VJ Interface'
 subtitle: 'Accessible Technology'
 date: 2024-06-30 00:00:00
-description: Working with disabled artists at Under The Stars, I co-developed an accessible VJ system for them to use at thier nightclub and gigs
+description: Working with disabled artists at Under The Stars, I co-developed an accessible VJ system for use at thier nightclub and gigs
-featured_image: '/images/jono/maxvjlondon1.jpg'
+featured_image: '/images/jono/vjlondon1.jpg'
 ---

 ![](/images/jono/maxmsp_vj.jpg)